ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 $$
 , probabilistic record linkage is implemented by the following procedure:

-1. For two distinct dataset A and B(but from the same population), construct dataset with every possible combination of pairs; in other words, for dataset A and B with size of
+1. For two distinct dataset A and B(but from the same population), construct dataset with every possible combination of pairs.
+In other words, for dataset A and B with size of
    $$
    n_{a}
    $$